YomogiBeta/SimpleSnipet/README.md

 ## 2. Create Snipet file

-Create a file in the vscsnipets directory with the prefix as the file name {prefix}.extension
+Create a file in the .vscsnipets/ directory with the prefix as the file name {prefix}.extension

 ex: first.ts  start.c